 To regenerate soil carbon, we apply specific types of silicate and carbonate rock minerals to the soil in a process known as enhanced rock weathering.
 Weathering of these minerals sequesters carbon into the soil and has the added benefit of improving soil fertility.
 Carbon dioxide is absorbed in rain water, this forms carbonic acid which weathers the rock minerals.
 During the weathering process, the carbon is transformed into a carbonate mineral that stays in the soil, or, is leached into the water eventually being transferred into the ocean where it can help reduce ocean acidification.
 Silicates sequester carbon at a higher rate than carbonates, but do not decrease ocean acidification.
 Collectively, enhanced rock weathering increases soil inorganic carbon content.

 We also do the 'usual' cover cropping, compost amendments, green manures, and other organic practices to improve soil health.
-These are typically flail mowed, then sheet composted in the field.
+These are typically flail mowed, then sheet composted in the field using occultation.
 About 45% of plant biomass is carbon, and about 18 - 20% of this remains in the soil after several cycles of microbial decomposition.
 This means about 8 - 10% of plant biomass carbon remains in the soil after microbial decomposition of cover crops and green manures.
-Both biochar and these other practices increase soil organic carbon content.
+Collectively, both biochar and these other practices increase soil organic carbon content.

 In terms of energy, we have shifted our electricity to 100% renewables, leaving propane for greenhouse heating and gasoline for transportation and tractor work.
-Of these three, transportation emissions for delivery are by far our greatest source of energy emissions.
+Of these three, gasoline for transportation is by far our greatest source of energy emissions.
 Farm fertilizer use can also be an important emission source, especially volatilization of nitrogen from ammonium (NH4+) or nitrate (NO3-) into nitrous oxide (N2O).
 Currently, we use slow release distillers dry grains (DDGS) and soybean meal as our fertilizer sources.
-We are actively investing methods to accurately account for volatilization rates for these specific types of fertilizers for our growing conditions.
 By tracking our energy use and fertilizer application/volatilization rates, we know the lion's share of our farm's greenhouse gas emissions.
 Methane from ponding in fields or through other biogeochemical processes should also be considered in the future.
 By monitoring changes in soil carbon in our fields, we can compare our emission rates to our sequestration rates and estimate the net carbon content of the food we produce.
 Our goal is to sequester more carbon than we emit, and produce carbon negative food.
 (We use a CO2e basis whereby N2O, CH4, or other greenhouse gases are converted to CO2 equivalents based on their global warming potential over a 100 year time scale.)

 Put another way, organic farming often tries to use a land-sharing approach to maintain biodiversity as opposed to a land-sparing approach that necessitates maximizing yield.
 Regardless of the mechanism, if true, reduced yields are an important issue organic farmers need to address.
 To ensure our production is sustainable, we compare our yields to county or national averages.
 This helps us assess our competitiveness, while also allowing us to evaluate the scalable sustainability of our practices in terms of land-use and habitat destruction.